GridTools/gt4py/docs/gt4py/arrays.rst

     For common keyword-only arguments, please see below.

 :code:`from_array(data: array_like, device_data: array_like = None, *, dtype: dtype_like = np.float64, **kwargs) -> ndarray`
-    Used to allocate an array with values initialized to those of a given array.
+    Used to allocate an array with values initialized from the content of a given array.

     Parameters:
         + :code:`data: array_like`.
 The original array from which the storage is initialized.